London museum wins world’s largest museum prize

 A London museum focused on inspiring the next generation has won the largest museum prize in the world.

+The annual award recognises a museum or gallery for a “track record of imagination, innovation and excellence”.

-The Horniman Museum and Gardens was crowned the Art Fund’s Museum Of The Year after it reimagined its role as the creative hub of the community during the pandemic – having had time to reflect on the climate emergency and Black Lives Matter protests.
+On Thursday (14 July), The Horniman Museum and Gardens was crowned the Art Fund’s Museum of the Year for transforming its 2021 community programme to reflect on the climate emergency and Black Lives Matter protests.

-The director of Horniman, Nick Merriman, was presented with the £100,000 prize by BBC Radio 6 DJ and judge Huw Stephens during a ceremony on Thursday at the Design Museum in London.
+During the ceremony at the Design Museum in London, Horniman’s director, Nick Merriman, was presented with the £100,000 prize by BBC Radio 6 DJ and judge Huw Stephens.

 It beat Derby Museums, Museum of Making, People’s History Museum in Manchester, The Story Museum in Oxford and art gallery Tŷ Pawb in Wrexham.